 2 Technical characteristics

-The band 8 500-10 500 MHz is used by many different types of radars on land-based, transportable, shipboard, and airborne platforms.
-Radiodetermination functions performed in the band include airborne and surface search, ground-mapping, terrain-following, navigation (both aeronautical and maritime), target-identification, and meteorological (both airborne and ground-based).
+The frequency band 8 500-10 680 MHz is used by many different types of radars on land-based, transportable, shipboard, and airborne platforms.
+Radiodetermination functions performed in the frequency band include airborne and surface search, ground-mapping, terrain-following, navigation (both aeronautical and maritime), target-identification, and meteorological (both airborne and ground-based).
 Other major differences among the radars include transmit duty cycles, emission bandwidths, presence and types of intra-pulse modulation, frequency-agile capabilities of some, transmitter peak and average powers, and types of transmitter RF power devices.
 These characteristics, individually and in combination, all have major bearing on the compatibility of the radars with other systems in their environment, while other characteristics affect that compatibility to lesser degrees.
-Radar operating frequencies can be assumed to be uniformly spread throughout each radar’s tuning band.
-Tables 1, 2 and 3 contain technical characteristics of representative radiolocation and radionavigation radars deployed in the 8 500-10 500 MHz band.
+Radar operating frequencies can be assumed to be uniformly spread throughout each radar’s tuning frequency band.
+Tables 1, 2, 3 and 4 contain technical characteristics of representative radiolocation and radionavigation radars deployed in the frequency band 8 500-10 680 MHz .

-The major radiolocation radars operating in this band are primarily used for detection of airborne objects.
+The major radiolocation radars operating in this frequency band are primarily used for detection of airborne objects.
 They are required to measure target altitude as well as range and bearing.
 Some of the airborne targets are small and some are at ranges as great as 300 nautical miles (~ 556 km), so these radiolocation radars must have great sensitivity and must provide a high degree of suppression to all forms of clutter return, including that from sea, land, and precipitation.
-In some cases, the radar emissions in this band are required to trigger radar beacons.
+In some cases, the radar emissions in this frequency band are required to trigger radar beacons.

-Largely because of these mission requirements, the radars using this band tend to possess the following general characteristics:
+Largely because of these mission requirements, the radars using this frequency band tend to possess the following general characteristics:

 – they tend to have low to medium (from 1 W to 250 000 W) transmitter peak and average power, with notable exceptions;